-Michoacan is home to a wonderful sight that happens every year when thousands of monarch butterflies migrate here from Canada, attracted to the region’s climate and vegetation.
+Michoacan is home to a wonderful sight that happens every year when thousands of monarch butterflies migrate here from Canada, attracted to the region’s mild climate and vegetation.
 I visited Monarch Butterfly Sanctuary near Valley De Bravo but haven’t been to the one in Michoacan.

-The best time to observe Monarch butterflies is on a sunny day, as they tend to be less active when there’s little sunlight.
+The best time to observe Monarch butterflies is on a sunny day, as they tend to be more active when there’s little sunlight.
 The migration season for monarch butterflies is from November through March.

 7. Volcano Paricutin